Establishing and Operating Transparent

 Expected Roles of and Support for Outside Directors

-The five adeptly fulfill monitoring and advisory roles in addition to actively participating in Board discussions.
-In their monitoring role, they receive support in the form of departmental briefings on business operations and challenges and direct access to frontline operations through on-site visits to domestic and overseas subsidiaries to better understand the actual state of operations.
+We have appointed four outside directors, each with a wealth of experience and keen insight, primarily in areas such as corporate management, manufacturing, international affairs, public administration, advanced IT, DX, new business creation, talent development, and organizational management.
+To further promote diversity on the Board of Directors and the advancement of women, we have appointed one female director.
+The outside directors adeptly fulfill monitoring and advisory roles in addition to actively participating in Board discussions.
+In their monitoring role, they receive support in the form of departmental briefings on business operations and challenges and direct access to frontline operations through site visits to domestic and overseas subsidiaries to better understand the actual state of operations.
 Additionally, they are briefed in advance on the content and background of resolutions to be voted on at Board meetings to facilitate sound decision-making.

 Outside Directors and Outside Audit & Supervisory Board Members